Caleb-Mantey/joy_ussd_engine/README.md

 #### Saving and Accessing Data

-We can save and access data in any menu with the `context` object.
-The `context` object has two methods `set_state` and `get_state` which are used for saving and retrieving data.
+We can save and access data in any menu with the `@context` object.
+The `@context` object has two methods `set_state` and `get_state` which are used for saving and retrieving data.
 The saved data will be destroyed once the user session ends or is expired and it is advisable to persist this data into a permanent storage like a database if you will need it after the user session has ended.

 ```ruby
 # Just call @context.set_state(key: value) to set a key with a particular value